gorenje/node-red-contrib-flow-compare/README.md

 - green are added nodes
 - green with blue border are moved nodes, nodes that have only changed visually
 - purple nodes have textual, i.e., content changes
+- nodes are highlighted with red-border when change is selected in the change box

 ![img](https://cdn.openmindmap.org/content/1696946893210_Screen_Shot_2023-10-10_at_16.02.13.png)